Concordium/concordium.github.io/README.md

 Images must have :alt: text for accessibility.
 Generally, image width is 100%.
 For mobile wallets, browser wallet image width is 25%.
 For buttons, image width varies depending on whether the button has text and the graphic.
 Width ranges between 25 and 50 px.

 GIFs can be inserted but should only be used when it gives clarity to more complex actions.
+When using GIFs, the :alt: text is StreamPlayer and :align: is center.

 ## License